 - Gradually add acrylic paint to the mixture as you stir; add more paint if you want a darker color.

 - Keep stirring the mixture until it reaches the correct consistency and color, adding more grout, water, or paint if necessary.

 - Stir continuously to avoid drying out while preparing colored grout.

 Remember to mix enough grout for your whole project at once.
 Mixing the grout color a second time will be difficult because there are no specific measurements for the amount of paint needed.

 The Bottom Line

-If you find yourself in this situation, don’t worry – we have a few tips that should help you fix the problem.
-Follow these simple steps, and your tile grout will look its best in no time!
+If you find yourself in this situation, don’t worry – we have all the tips that should help you fix the problem.
+Follow the above simple steps cautiously, and your tile grout will look its best in no time.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.